tishan-nilusha/WiFi-Password-Recovery-Tool/README.md

 sudo python3 wifresti.py
 ```

-📦 Requirements
+📦Requirements
 Python 3.6+
 No external dependencies

 ⚠️ Disclaimer
 This tool is for educational purposes and legitimate password recovery only.
 Use it only on systems you own.
 The author is not responsible for any misuse.

 👤 Author
 Tishan Nilusha